Why Is My Guinea Pig Shaking? (What To Do If They Are Vibrating or Shivering)

 Recap – How to Prevent Guinea Pigs From Shaking

 There are many reasons why guinea pigs may shake.
 Throughout this article, we covered several of the probable causes and some solutions.
 If your guinea pig’s shaking is behavioral, there is usually no reason to intervene.
 However, if it is caused by stress or illness, it’s best to take your guinea pig in for a vet visit.

 To prevent any stress-related shaking, remember to keep your guinea pig in a quiet environment away from constant loud noises.

 Teach kids to be quiet and gentle around guinea pigs and handle them calmly.
 It’s also a good idea to let your guinea pig burrow under some blankets and munch on veggies while on your lap so they associate it with good things.

 Also, ensure your guinea pig has plenty of hiding places available in their cage.
 A good rule of thumb is to have one extra hiding place for the number of guinea pigs.
 So 2 piggies should have 3 hidey houses in total.

 To prevent any cold-related shivering, keep your piggies away from windows and drafty areas in your house and provide lots of warm and cozy beds, blankets, and hay to get through the winter and late fall months.

 I hope you found a lot of value in this article for your piggies!
-For more information on guinea pig care and upkeep, visit this page on guinea pig care or check out this article on 8 ways to save money with guinea pigs.
+For more information on guinea pig care and upkeep, you can visit this page on guinea pig care or check out this article about 8 clever ways to save money with guinea pigs.